mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 * Slack: icebreaker of the day!
 * Slack: discussion questions for chapter 6:
 	* Where else can we see bias in technology?
 What can we do about it?
+	* What are the implications for how we act in the word with regard to the “reality of nonhuman intelligence?”
 	* Bridle calls for an ethic of cooperation between humans and non-human intelligence.
 What does that look like?

 Read/Watch